ZhouJiaLinmumu/unigraph-schema/README.md

 <a name="expected"></a>
 ### Expected Types

-UniGraph employs a type inheritance mechanism, allowing for a type with its properties to automatically be included within another type.
-The expected types make it possible to easily create custom types based on previously defined types.
-For example, the `architecture.architect` type inherits all properties from the `people.person` and `common.topic` types:
+Expected types is a flag to the UniGraph bots and users that a certain node will most probably have other types associated with it.
+For example, the `architecture.architect` type indicates that a node will most probably also be of type `people.person` and `common.topic`.

 ```js
 {